Edison Chen: 2011 photo scandal

 Three years later, Chen was involved in another photo scandal, this time with a 16-year-old Hong Kong model Cammi Tse.
 Their relationship was revealed after photos of them together hugging and kissing each other were leaked online and later, the 16-year-old model stated that her phone was lost.
 It was later revealed that Chen had sent text messages to Tse, asking her to pose for him in swimsuits and school uniforms.
 Tse confirmed that there were no nude photos.
 Tse reported that she lost her virginity to Chen and adding on that he filmed a two-minute video of her in the bedroom and he also bought sexy lingerie for her.

 Personal life

-In 2015, Chen went into a relationship with Chinese model and actress Qin Shupei.
-In August 2017, Chen confirmed the birth of his daughter, Alaia.
+From 2006 to May 2011, Chen was in a relationship with Vincy Yeung, the daughter of Hong Kong tycoon Ricky Yeung Chiu Sing and niece of Albert Yeung, the chairman of Emperor Group under which Chen was signed.
+In 2011, Chen briefly dated 16-year-old Cammi Tse, a member of the modeling group Fantasy.
+On October 30, 2011, their relationship was revealed and ended when the photos of the two kissing surfaced.
+In a 2014 interview, Tse said, “At the time, many of my friends told me he was a playboy with multiple girlfriends.
+Later, I found out he had 20 girlfriends during that period.”
+She also said that the intimate photos of her and Chen were only in their possession, and she did not understand how they were leaked to the media.

-As of 2021, Chen currently resides in Los Angeles, California with his wife and daughter.
+In 2015, Chen began dating Chinese model and actress Qin Shupei.
+In May 2016, their relationship was made public.
+However, Qin's husband, Leigh Gow, the managing director of Huayi Brothers Fashion Media, claimed they were still married and accused Qin of infidelity.
+Qin responded on Weibo, stating that she and Gow had already signed a divorce agreement prepared by Gow's lawyer.
+On March 5, 2017, Chen and Qin's daughter, Alaia, was born.
+The couple married the same year and have lived in Los Angeles, USA.